In the Media

 What the Gut?

 Stomach issues can be more complicated, and there are a number of things that affect that all-important organ while on a run.
 Discomfort could indicate a stress response caused by running itself, genetics, food intake, fluid and electrolytes, or an underlying issue such as a food sensitivity or allergy.
 From the moment that we start our run, our insides get jostled around and blood is diverted away from the digestive system to power moving muscles.
-Our bodies also produce stress and inflammatory hormones.
-That combination can lead to the symptoms we dread most: cramping, bloating, diarrhea, gas, acid reflux and vomiting.
 Here’s how to beat those gut issues.

 Unpacking Your Protein Bar